Krassnig/krassnig.dev/blog/you-might-not-need-a-use-async-hook.md

-# You Might Not Need useEffectAsync
+# You Might Not Need A useEffectAsync Hook

 **Or alternatively "How to use async functions in React".**